obonaventure/cnp3/book/network/network.rst

    IPv6 link local address structure

-An important consequence of the IPv6 unicast addressing architecture and the utilisation of link-local addresses is that an IPv6 host will have several IPv6 addresses.
+An important consequence of the IPv6 unicast addressing architecture and the utilisation of link-local addresses is that an IPv6 host has several IPv6 addresses.
 This implies that an IPv6 stack must be able to handle multiple IPv6 addresses.
 This was not always the case with IPv4.

 :rfc:`4291` defines a special type of IPv6 anycast address.
 On a subnetwork having prefix `p/n`, the IPv6 address whose `128-n` low-order bits are set to `0` is the anycast address that corresponds to all routers inside this subnetwork.
 This anycast address can be used by hosts to quickly send a packet to any of the routers inside their own subnetwork.